We got yet another painful reminder of how fee-crazy the airline industry has become when this video clip went viral yesterday. As if we needed one.

 In it, two soldiers returning from Afghanistan describe how Delta Air Lines charged the 34 men in their unit more than $2,800 in excess baggage fees.
 The disclosure outraged many and forced the airline to issue a rare public apology.

-But behind the incident is a truth the airline industry in general, and Delta in particular, would probably prefer you don’t know: Airline are not really sorry they charge for luggage.
+But behind the incident is a truth the airline industry in general, and Delta in particular, would probably prefer you don’t know: Airlines are not really sorry they charge for luggage.
 In fact, they depend on luggage fees to turn a profit.
 Delta collected an impressive $733 million in baggage fees in just the first nine months of 2010, according to the Transportation Department.
 That’s close to twice as much as the number-two airline, American.

 A recent survey suggested the worldwide airline industry collected $21 billion in so-called ancillary revenues last year, although that number may be a conservative estimate.
 Even so, it represents a 38 percent increase from the previous year and a 96 percent increase from 2008.